cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 group.authorize_port_range(3306..3306) # to access mysql on its VMs
 ```

-This assumes that port 80 is already open for nginx.
+This assumes that port 80 is already open for nginx on its VM.

+As an experiment for you, dear reader, try creating three separate security groups with only the required ports open for the nginx VM (port 80), wordpress (port 8008), and mysql (port 3306) and update your deployment manifest.

 ## Sample release